nextstrain/ncov/narratives/ncov_sit-rep_2020-03-27.md

 * We received new sequences from South America this week, but sampling remains sparse.
 There may be more COVID activity in this region than is captured in the available data, but we cannot say for sure.

 **Asia**
-* We find preliminary evidence for a possible second transmission chain circulating within Iran.
+* We find evidence for recent export of COVID-19 from Iran.

 **Africa**
 * The phylogeny suggests likely local transmission within Kinshasa, Democratic Republic of the Congo, for the last 11+ days.